 Plus, Each Morning You'll Receive An Email Inspired By Success Philosophers Like Napoleon Hill, Orison Swett Marden, Elsie Lincoln Benedict and more!

 A Scottish-American industrialist, Andrew Carnegie (1835–1919) made his fortune in the steel industry.
-Founder of Carnegie Steel Company, he played a key role in the industrialization of the United States.
+Founder of the Carnegie Steel Company, he played a key role in the industrialization of the United States.
 As one of the wealthiest men in the world during his time, he is known to this day for his large-scale philanthropy, funding universities, libraries, and scientific research.
-He believed strongly in philanthropic efforts and wealth distribution, which he articulated in his essay “The Gospel of Wealth.”
+He believed strongly in philanthropic efforts and wealth distribution, which he articulated in his essay "The Gospel of Wealth."

-“The Gospel of Wealth” is an essay by Andrew Carnegie.
+"The Gospel of Wealth" is an essay by Andrew Carnegie.
 In it, he details his views on the responsibility of giving back as the new upper class of self-made rich in America.
-This newfound phenomenon of wealth inequality encouraged him to voice his opinions about the wealthy using their surplus for the greater good—in a responsible and thoughtful manner.
+This newfound phenomenon of wealth inequality encouraged him to voice his opinions about the wealthy using their surplus for the greater good, in a responsible and thoughtful manner.
 His main argument is that anyone with such wealth should put it towards society’s improvement instead of extravagant living.
 Ultimately, Carnegie favored giving back to the community to address the disparity between the rich and the poor.

 In this book, Carnegie outlines three primary ways to dispose of surplus wealth: